tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 "Ah reckons Ah knows a right smart lot of folks bigger than yo', Brer Skunk," replied Unc' Billy, with a grin.
-You know Jenny Skunk really is a little fellow compared with some of his neighbors.
+You know Jenny Skunk really is a little fellow compared with some of her neighbors.

 "And I haven't very long claws or very big teeth, have I?" continued Jenny.